JamesRothering/problems/README.md

-problems
+Problems
 ========

-These are example problems for use with the SciCo application as test entries.
+These example problems are test data to be entered into the SciCo application.